SiddharthSaravanan/SiddharthSaravanan.github.io/_portfolio/portfolio-4.md

 [Project Report](https://www.researchgate.net/publication/351559537_Composition_and_Rendering_of_Bharatanatyam_Performance_in_Augmented_Reality)

 The objective of this project was to write a program using [Blender's](https://www.blender.org/) [Python API](https://docs.blender.org/api/current/index.html) That is capable of taking a list of 30-dimenaional vectors and creating an animation of a dancer.
-Or simply put, going from this:
+Or simply put, we want to use this:
 ```
 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0
 1 -1 2 0 2 -1 3 -1 -1 -1 3 0 1 1 2 1 1 1 0 2 2 0 0 0 -3 1 1 0 0 0